 Bishop Landa gives us, in addition to the alphabet, the signs which represent the days and months, and which are evidently compounds of the Maya letters.
-For this instance. we have figure the as representative of the month Mol ### .
-Here we see very plainly the letter ### for m, the sign ### for o; and we will possibly find the sign for / in the right angle to the right of the m sign, and which is derived from the figure in the second sign for / in the Maya alphabet.
+For instance, we have this figure as the representative of the month Mol ### .
+Here we see very plainly the letter ### for m, the sign ### for o; and we will possibly find the sign for l in the right angle to the right of the m sign, and which is derived from the figure in the second sign for l in the Maya alphabet.